- +44 (0)1704 567920

 Contact in advance - Not Sat

 The Birkdale (as Royal Birkdale Golf Club was originally called) was a nine-hole golf course located at Shaw Hills and it opened for play in October 1889.
-In 1894, the committee decided to extend the course to 18-holes and move it to its current home at Birkdale Hills.
-Designed by George Low, the course was ready in 1897.
-In the 1930s, the course was remodelled and upgraded to championship standard by FW Hawtree and JH Taylor.
+In 1894, the committee decided to extend the course to 18 holes and move it to its current home at Birkdale Hills.
+Designed by George Lowe, the course was ready in 1897.
+In the 1930s, the course was remodelled and upgraded to championship standard by F.G.
+Hawtree and J.H.
+Taylor.

 In his book, Golf Between Two Wars, Bernard Darwin writes: “J.H.
 Taylor was the architect and he has unquestionably made of Birkdale a ‘big’ course on which it is good fun to see the big men stretch themselves… no bad player is going to win over Birkdale, and yet it is no slogger’s paradise, for in the English Championship the final was fought between Arnold Bentley and W Sutton, who are neither of them particularly long drivers.”

 The club was simply known as Birkdale until 1951 when King George VI bestowed the royal charter on the club.
 Royal Birkdale Golf Club has hosted all the important events—the Ryder Cup, Walker Cup, Curtis Cup, Ladies British Open Championship.
-The British Open Championship has been hosted at Birkdale no fewer than nine times (most recently in 2008).
+The Open Championship has been hosted at Birkdale no fewer than ten times (most recently in 2017).

 It truly is a famous links and widely recognised for its fairness.
 If you hit the fairways, rarely will the ball be thrown off course.
 The fairways are laid out in the flat-bottomed valleys between the towering dunes.
 These dunes, in turn, provide superb viewing platforms for spectators.
 Invariably in immaculate condition, Royal Birkdale is a very tough cookie to master.
 The greens were re-built prior to the 1998 Open and despite their youth, are extremely difficult to read.

 Birkdale has a superfluity of great golf holes.
-The 12th, a 183-yard par three is a classic hole and as natural as you can get.
+F.W.
+Hawtree created a new 12th hole in the 1960s, this 183-yard par three is a wonderful one-shotter and as natural as you can get.
 From a raised tee, the ball must carry across a hollow, whilst avoiding four deep pot bunkers before coming to rest on a narrow, raised green that is nestled at the feet of tussocky sand dunes.
 The par five 15th is Birkdale’s longest hole and one of the most heavily bunkered on the course; knock it straight down the middle off the tee and then using a long iron or a fairway wood, avoid the bunkers spread-eagled across the fairway; chip it on and, bingo, an easy five!
 The monstrous 18th has seen drama over the years, a heavily bunkered par four measuring 476 yards.
 Only our best two shots in the bag will see us putting for a birdie.